abpframework/abp/docs/en/Modules/Database-Tables.md

 ### CmsMenuItems

-This table is used by the [CMS Kit Menu system](Cms-Kit/Menus.md) to manage and store information about dynamic public menus, including details such as menu item display names, url, and hierarchical relationships.
+This table is used by the [CMS Kit Menu system](Cms-Kit/Menus.md) to manage and store information about dynamic public menus, including details such as menu item display names, URLs, and hierarchical relationships.

 ### CmsPages